 Microsoft’s Xbox One and the new Xbox Series X/S game consoles support streaming the supported movies and TV shows on Amazon Prime Video in 4K resolution.
 Also, Sony’s new PlayStation 5 console supports 4K streaming with the service.

 Set-top boxes and streaming sticks with 4K UHD support

 Of course, Amazon’s own Fire TV 4K Stick will allow any 4K television to stream at UHD quality.
 The same goes for the Fire TV Cube set-top box.
 Other sticks and set-top boxes that support Amazon Prime Video in 4K include the Google Chromecast Ultra, Roku Streaming Stick Plus, the Roku Ultra, the Apple TV 4K, and the Nvidia Shield TV.

 At the moment, the Android Amazon Prime Video app supports 4K streaming for select movies and TV shows.
 Of course, your phone or tablet must also support 4K resolutions as well for this to work.
 The iOS version of the app currently does not support that kind of resolution.

 Do desktop and laptop PCs support 4K UHD streaming for Amazon Prime Video?

-If you are streaming movies and TV shows from Amazon Prime Video on your Windows, Mac or Linux laptop or notebook, or even on your Chromebook, the bad news is that you cannot stream the supported 4K videos at that high resolution.
-Because of copyright restrictions for those platforms, the highest resolution you can get for those devices is HD on the streaming service.
+If you are streaming movies and TV shows from Amazon Prime Video on your Windows, Mac, or Linux laptop or notebook, or even on your Chromebook, the bad news is that you cannot stream the supported 4K videos at that high resolution.
+Because of copyright restrictions for those platforms, the highest resolution you can get for those devices is HD.